grimme-lab/qc2-teaching/doc/programming.rst

       Error: Expecting END DO statement at (1)

-   It is a common pitfall in other programming languages to confuse the assignment operator with the equal operator, which are fundamentally different.
+   It is a common pitfall in other programming languages to confuse the assignment operator with the equal operator, which is fundamentally different.
 While it is syntactically correct in C to use an assignment in a conditional statement, the resulting code is often in error.
-   In Fortran the assignment does not return a value (unlike in C), therefore the code is logically and syntactically wrong.
+   In Fortran, the assignment does not return a value (unlike in C), therefore the code is logically and syntactically wrong.
    We are better off using the correct ``==`` or ``.eq.`` operator here.

-Now that we know the basic loop construction from Fortran, we will introduce two special version, which you will encounter more frequently in the future.
+Now that we know the basic loop construction from Fortran, we will introduce two special versions, which you will encounter more frequently in the future.
-First the loop we setup in the example before, did not terminate without us specifying a condition.
+First, the loop we set up in the example before, did not terminate without us specifying a condition.
 We can add the condition directly to the loop using the ``do while(<condition>)`` construct instead.